guidoschmidt/hicetnunc.wiki.backup/Troubleshooting.md

 ## My profile isn't loading

+## I just minted an OBJKT and its not showing in my assets
+## I just collected an OBJKT but its not showing in the collection
 ## The OBJKTs I burned are still showing up in my assets

+New mint not showing up, can’t swap Objkts, just collect an Objkt but not showing in the collection … etc. In fact, Hicetnunc is rarely down.
+All these problems are related to indexer lagging.
+If the indexer is lagging, the Hicetnunc website displays old data.
+So the collect fails (because the Objkt might have already been bought) and the swap doesn’t show up (exists in new data, not in the current data).

+If the transaction shows on your wallet just wait until the site catches up, usually about 24 hours.

+Read more here:
 https://medium.com/newyellow-crypto-notebook/is-hicetnunc-down-what-to-do-and-info-about-indexer-e2ae92c188be

 ## I found a bug.
 How do I report it?